 All of the information provided by Diesel Driving Academy (DDA) aims toward helping students pass their road test to earn their licenses and get to work in this new career.
 Our experienced instructors will also be with you every step of the way, answering any questions you have and ensuring you are successful.
 Studying, reviewing, and mastering the material presented will also be imperative for a long-term career as a truck driver.

 Being a professional truck driver comes with significant responsibilities.
 You will want to ensure you’re fully prepared before hitting the road.
 It is easy to think you know it all after your first time behind the wheel of a truck, but this over-confidence means you could miss valuable training opportunities.
 Use your training time to soak up as much knowledge as possible.
 Speaking with other professional drivers and trucking staff members is also a great way to hear firsthand what to expect.

 Take Your Ego Out, Bring Positivity In

 Although seen as a negative for many, failure can be a great learning opportunity.
 If you’re having trouble with part of a CDL course, take a step back and remember: the questions you missed or the activity you struggled with will stick even better in your mind than the easier tasks.
 Don’t become frustrated when your truck breaks down or traffic makes you late for a delivery.
 Remember to get your truck checked and plan alternative routes before rolling out.

-Are you rolling your eyes or struggling with part of the class?
-Understand that you can take action to change these things, but you have to realize that you are doing it.
-When self-analyzing, it’s helpful to pull yourself out of a situation and saying, “Wait a second, should I do something different here?”
+Are you rolling your eyes or struggling with a part of the class?
+Understand that you can take action to change these things.
+To accomplish this, you must realize that you are doing it.
+When self-analyzing, it’s helpful to pull yourself out of a situation and ask yourself, “Should I do something different here?”
 Doing this allows you to reevaluate different outcomes for the current situation.
 When you’re ready to make a decision, the result may be one that was not thought of before.